 - being mugged

 - being otherwise assaulted

-These crimes are serious in the eyes of the law, and if a property owner’s failure to maintain adequate safety measures on the premises is believed to be a cause of one or more of these crimes—that business or property owner may be held liable for resulting injuries or death and its associated costs.
+These crimes are serious in the eyes of the law, and if a property owner’s failure to maintain adequate security measures on the premises is believed to be a cause of one or more of these crimes—that business or property owner may be held liable for resulting injuries or death and its associated costs.

 What Are My Legal Rights For Injury Caused By Inadequate Security?

-Inadequate security measures is a premises liability issue that can become the subject of a legal claim or lawsuit if an individual is injured or killed on the property due to these negligent or lacking security measures.
+Inadequate security measures are a premises liability issue that can become the subject of a legal claim or lawsuit if an individual is injured or killed on the property due to these negligent or lacking security measures.

 Premises liability is a specific area of personal injury law that is concerned with injuries sustained on commercial, public, and private property as a result of improper upkeep, maintenance, or other unsafe conditions—such as inadequate security.

 If you or a loved one sustains injuries on another’s property due to inadequate security measures, you may be able to seek compensation by filing a premises liability claim.